 - learn about time management, organisation, delegation and achieving within a collaborative or independent environment

 - experience learning in diverse settings including outdoor education settings

 In Year 7, the core curriculum of English, Maths, Science, History, Geography, Physical Education, Christian Studies and Japanese is continued and expanded from the primary years.
 Further, in order to enable students to make informed subject choices in future years, we offer ‘experience’ subjects through ICT, Civics and Citizenship, Business and Enterprise, Home Economics, Design Technology, Drama, Music and Visual Art.
-This gives students a ‘taste’ of our elective program in the form of two electives studied each term.
+This gives students a ‘taste’ of our elective program in the form of two electives studied each term in rotation.

 Our goals for Senior School include:

 - The development of a variety of academic subjects which prepare students for life beyond the school gate in the 21st century

 - Partnerships and pathways with tertiary learning institutions including universities and TAFEs

 - Partnerships with training groups and employers to provide access to vocational pathways through traineeships and apprenticeships

 - Opportunities for leadership and advocacy which grow from a cohesive world view